RogerHuba/data_structures_and_algorithms/data_structures/linked_list/README.md

 <!--
 11-29-2018 1500 - Added functionality to add and delete some things.
-12-03-2018 1400 - Added insertion methods to add to end, add before, and add after -->
+12-03-2018 1400 - Added insertion methods to add to end, add before, and add after 12-04-2018 1400 - Added fucntion to get the nth position from the tail and return that value.
+-->